parsiya/looking-glass/README.md

 [Dump - a Burp plugin to dump HTTP(S) requests/responses to a file system][dump]
 by Richard Springs ([source at GitHub][dump-gh]).
 Incidentally, Richard was my old teammate at EA.
 Dump is a Ruby Burp extension that exports the traffic to specific formats.
-It has am interesting feature to merge requests based on a specific header.
-Richard, I love you man, but Ruby?
+It has an interesting feature to merge requests based on a specific header.

 [dump]: https://blog.stratumsecurity.com/2017/08/01/dump-a-burp-plugin-to-dump-http-s-requests-responses-to-a-file-system/
 [dump-gh]: https://github.com/crashgrindrips/burp-dump